flexxui/flexx/docs/guide/pscript_modules_scope.rst

 to JavaScript using a tool called `PScript <http://pscript.readthedocs.io>`_, which is a spin-off of the Flexx project.

+The compilation of Python code to JavaScript happens automatically, at the moment that a ``JsComponent`` gets defined (i.e. imported).
+Flexx is aware of the classes that the browsers needs to know about and sends the corresponding code when needed.
+Therefore it's possible to dynamically import or create new classes and use them.

 PScript is almost Python
 ------------------------